MICDS-Programming-Club/Programming-Club-Guides/introduction/command_line.md

 ### Basic Syntax

 #### Variables
 In Bash, variables have no explicit definition command.
-They are called with a `$`dollar sign in front of them.
+They are called with a `$dollar` sign in front of them.
-However, as opposed to Windows, strings must be contained within `'`quotes`'`.
+However, as opposed to Windows, strings must be contained within `'quotes'`.
 (Double quotes have a special meaning in Bash.
 We'll get to that!)

 For example:
 ```